July 4, 2019, 1:01 pm

 Sumapaz and Chingaza paramos

-Bogotá might not seem at first glance like the best place to base yourself for a birding tour in Colombia, but that really couldn’t be further from the truth: a dedicated birder could happily spend at least a week birding in and around Bogotá and rack up a species list well into the hundreds, with around 10 endemic species seen.
+Bogotá might not seem at first glance like the best place to base yourself for a Colombia birding tour, but that really couldn’t be further from the truth: a dedicated birder could happily spend at least a week birding in and around Bogotá and rack up a species list well into the hundreds, with around 10 endemic species seen.
 Not bad for one of Colombia’s least well-understood birding regions?!

 Share with your traveller friends!